ga4gh/vrs/docs/source/impl-guide/computed_identifiers.rst

 in preparation for computing a digest of the object.
-The Digest Serialization specification ensures that all implementations serialize variation objects identically, and therefore that the digests will also be identical.  |vr-spec| provides validation tests to ensure compliance.
+The Digest Serialization specification ensures that all implementations serialize variation objects identically, and therefore that the digests will also be identical.  |VRS| provides validation tests to ensure compliance.

 .. important:: Do not confuse Digest Serialization with JSON